datawire/reference-infrastructure-fabric/README.md

 Two other variables must be configured in `config.json` before the fabric can be provisioned.
 The first is the name of the fabric and the second is the DNS name under which the fabric will be created.

-Open `config.json` and then find the `fabric_name` field and update it with an appropriate name.
+Open `config.json` and then update the `fabric_name` field with a DNS-compatible name.
 The name will be normalized to lowercase alphanumeric characters only so it is strongly recommended that you pick a name that makes sense once that is done.

-Also find and update the `domain_name` field with a valid domain name that is owned and available in Amazon Route53.
+Also, find and update the `domain_name` field with a valid domain name that is owned and available in Amazon Route 53.

 ### Create S3 bucket for Terraform and Kubernetes state storage

-Terraform operates like a thermostat which means that it reconciles the desired world (`*.tf` templates) with the provisioned world by computing a difference between a state file and the provisioned infrastructure.
-The provisioned resources are tracked in the system state file which maps actual system identifiers to resources described in the configuration templates users define (e.g. `vpc-abcxyz -> aws_vpc.kubernetes`).
+Terraform operates like a thermostat, which means that it reconciles the desired world (`*.tf` templates) with the provisioned world by computing a difference between a state file and the provisioned infrastructure.
+The provisioned resources are tracked in the system state file that maps actual system identifiers to resources described in the configuration templates users define (e.g., `vpc-abcxyz -> aws_vpc.kubernetes`).
 When Terraform detects a difference from the state file then it creates or updates the resource where possible (some things are immutable and cannot just be changed on-demand).

-Terraform does not care where the state file is located so in theory it can be left on your local workstation, but a better option that encourages sharing and reuse is to push the file into Amazon S3 which Terraform natively knows how to handle.
+Terraform does not care where the state file is located so, in theory, it can be left on your local workstation, but a better option that encourages sharing and reuse is to push the file into Amazon S3, which Terraform natively knows how to handle.

 Run the command:

 `bin/setup_state_store.py`

-If the operation is successful it will return the name of the S3 bucket which is the value of `config.json["domain_name"]` with `-state` appended and all nonalphanumeric characters replaced with `-` (dash) character.
+If the operation is successful it will return the name of the S3 bucket, which is the value of `config.json["domain_name"]` with `-state` appended and all nonalphanumeric characters replaced with `-` (dash) characters.
 For example:

 ```
 cat config.json